-Response: The Corporation completed the required certification of the payment to be made to the Sales Tax Asset Receivable Corporation during fiscal year 2018-19 and has done the same for all previous fiscal years, where required.
+Response: The Corporation completed the required certification of the payment to be made to the Sales Tax Asset Receivable Corporation during fiscal year 2021-22 and has done the same for all previous fiscal years, where required.
+No future payments are required, as all the conditions to terminate the payments as stated in Section 3238-a of the Public Authorities Law have been met.